rivosinc/riscv-code-samples/zvk-vector-crypto/README.md

 - `TARGET` - Target triplet to use.
 By default riscv64-linux-gnu.
 - `PK` - Location of the riscv-pk binary.
 By default it's `~/RISC-V/$(TARGET)/bin/pk`.
+- `SKIP_ZVKG` - Don't use the Zvkg extension in GCM tests.

 See Makefile for more details.